testdouble/mocktail/README.md

 # Mocktail

-Mocktail is a mocking library for Ruby built with modern (Ruby 3+) APIs and the only one with built-in support for type checking with [Sorbet](https://sorbet.org).
-It is designed to facilitate robust test-driven development of Ruby classes _without_ enabling common mocking mistakes and abuses that lead to brittle and confusing tests.
+Mocktail is a mocking library for Ruby built with modern Ruby 3 APIs and the _only one_ with first-class support for type checking with [Sorbet](https://sorbet.org).
+Mocktail was created to accelerate test-driven development in Ruby and is designed to prevent common problems that lead to brittle and confusing tests.

 Your first choice is a consequential one: how do you want your Mocktail?